-- 1. These rules and regulations (R&R) apply to the education, exams and examination for the Bachelor's Brain Science study programme of the Faculty of Psychology and Neuroscience (FPN), the Faculty of Health, Medicine and Life Sciences (FHML) and the Faculty of Science and Engineering (FSE). - 2.
-The R&R apply to all students who are registered for the Bachelor's Brain Science study programme. - 3.
-For cases regarding exams not covered by these R&R "The Rules of Procedure for (Course) Examinations" at Maastricht University (https://www.askpsy.nl/exams-procedure) apply. - 4.
+- a.
+These rules and regulations (R&R) apply to the education, exams and examination for the Bachelor's Brain Science study programme of the Faculty of Psychology and Neuroscience (FPN), the Faculty of Health, Medicine and Life Sciences (FHML) and the Faculty of Science and Engineering (FSE). - b.
+The R&R apply to all students who are registered for the Bachelor's Brain Science study programme. - c.
+For cases regarding exams not covered by these R&R "The Rules of Procedure for (Course) Exams" at Maastricht University (FPN Student Intranet) apply. - d.
 The R&R are each year adjusted and enacted by the Board of Examiners.